nadeem-cpp/black_jack/README.md

 # black_jack
-black jack is console based game written in python as a result of my capstone project for 100 days of code it has simple AI for computer to make decision
+<h1>black jack</h1> is console based game developed in python
+as a result of my capstone project for 100 days of code.<br>
+it has simple AI for computer to make decision